-An important element of this is also on maximising opportunities and support for travel which is high activity walking and cycling while through other measures also maximising opportunities for low carbon motorised travel, and reducing the need to travel. - 3.4.7.2 The RTS aims to ensure that health and transport provisions are considered in a coordinated manner. - 3.4.7.3 The RTS supports more active lifestyles through maximising the opportunities for walking and cycling as a means of access for local journeys.
-Similarly, everyone in the region should be able to live without exposure to air quality or noise levels that are detrimental to health or a threat to personal safety associated with transport. - 3.4.7.4 Integrated health and transport service delivery should enable all patients, staff and visitors to access healthcare sites by convenient, affordable, accessible transport which is appropriate to their needs and locality. - 3.4.7.5 The RTS seeks to improve the active travel network across the region, and promoting the most sustainable means of travel.
-The RTS aims to help deliver the Cycling Action Plan for Scotland (CAPS) and the implementation of the National Walking Strategy (NWS). - 3.4.7.6 Travel Planning enables organisations and communities to promote more sustainable travel behaviour and to maximise accessibility for commuting, business travel and access to leisure, health and social destinations.
-By assessing travel needs at an organisation or community level and providing greater choice, greater use of sustainable means can be achieved along with reduced isolation.
+- 3.4.10.2 The RTS aims to ensure that health and transport provisions are considered in a coordinated manner. - 3.4.10.3 The RTS supports more active lifestyles through maximising the opportunities for walking and cycling as a means of access for local journeys.
+Similarly, everyone in the region should be able to live without exposure to air quality or noise levels that are detrimental to health or a threat to personal safety associated with transport. - 3.4.10.4 Integrated health and transport service delivery should enable all patients, staff and visitors to access healthcare sites by convenient, affordable, accessible transport which is appropriate to their needs and locality. - 3.4.10.5 The RTS seeks to improve the active travel network across the region, and promoting the most sustainable means of travel.
+The RTS aims to help deliver the Cycling Action Plan for Scotland (CAPS) and the implementation of the National Walking Strategy (NWS).